Sale of Controlled Substances

 Attorney Erika Valcarcel has dedicated years of her practice to criminal defense litigation.
 She knows the criminal judicial system and has represented numerous individuals charged with the sale of controlled substances.
 She is an aggressive and highly skilled advocate who will work with you to secure your freedom.

 Do not take a sale of controlled substances charge lightly.
-The time is now to secure a capable Florida criminal defense lawyer to handle your case.
+The time is now to secure a capable Sarasota criminal defense lawyer to handle your case.

 Call Erika Valcarcel, Criminal Defense Lawyer, P.A. at (941) 363-7900 and let attorney Valcarcel provide the legal representation you can trust.